BYUCamachoLab/simphony/docs/source/tutorials/intro.rst

 these together as components to build your circuit.

-A model has a number of ports for inputs and outputs, known as 'pins' in Simphony, and a frequency of ranges the model is valid over.
-Internally, it stores a set of scattering parameters (s-parameters) for given frequencies, which are used when simulating your circuit.
+A model has a number of ports for inputs and outputs, known as 'pins' in Simphony, and a range of light frequencies that the model is valid over.
+Internally, it stores a set of scattering parameters (s-parameters).
+S-parameters, if you aren't already familiar with them, are matrices used when simulating your circuit.
+We won't go into depth on them here.

-Here's a look at the Model parent class :py:class:`simphony.elements.Model`.
+Here's an overview of the Model parent class :py:class:`simphony.models.Model`.

-.. autoclass:: simphony.elements.Model
+.. autoclass:: simphony.models.Model
   :noindex:
-  :members:
-  :inherited-members:

 ..
 Note::
   A basic model has no ``__init__()`` function.
 It is only